santoshtechwiz/codeguru.github.io/blazor-markdown-editor.md

 # Bind your inputs to something

-Now we’re ready to take the next step; we need to take whatever is entered into the  `textarea`  and store it in our component’s state.
+Now we're ready to take the next step; we need to take whatever is entered into the  `textarea`  and store it in our component's state.

 For this, we can use properties and Blazor’s binding syntax.
 We just need to declare a couple of attributes: